 Grapefruit should be avoided during Herceptin and chemotherapy treatment because of potential grapefruit-drug interactions.

 Although we do not recommend supplementation with CLA (conjugated linoleic acid), we want to advise those who do so to avoid the t10,c12-CLA isomer (referred to on some supplement labels as Trans-10, Cis-12).
 The t10,c12 CLA isomer can damage the heart and was found to enhance mammary tumor development in two separate animal experiments.

 Many women undergoing treatment for breast cancer develop abnormally low iron levels.
 Since blood counts usually are monitored periodically, these women will be identified and treated.
 However, based on the available evidence, women on Herceptin who are not iron-deficient should avoid iron supplements (including those in multivitamins), as well as sources of heme iron (from non-plant foods) such as red meat, shellfish, or any type of liver.
 The body absorbs heme iron more effectively than nonheme iron from plant sources such as spinach and dry beans.
-Tumeric contains curcumin, which has been shown to be an iron chelator, which may be helpful in reducing iron stores.
-However, curcumin supplements are not recommended.
+Tumeric contains curcumin, which has been shown to be an iron chelator (a compound that removes iron from the body) as well as acting as a copper chelator.

 Anti-anemia drugs based on erythropoietin have been shown to reduce the effectiveness of Herceptin.
 Erythropoietin controls the body's red blood cell production and is the basis for drugs such as epoetin alfa (Procrit), epoetin beta (Mircera), and darbepoetin alfa (Aranesp).
 These drugs should not be avoided if they are necessary to treat chemotherapy-related anemia, thereby eliminating the need for a blood transfusion.
 However, based on the available evidence, they should be used as sparingly as possible during Herceptin treatment.